milos-pujic/cypress-cucumber-e2e-tests/README.md

 Also, on [Sanity Check](https://github.com/milos-pujic/cypress-cucumber-e2e-tests/actions/workflows/sanity-check.yaml) page, status of all on-going and previously executed 'Sanity Check' Workflow runs can be found.

-## Execute Cypress Cucumber Tests using Docker locally
+## Execute Cypress Cucumber Tests using Docker for Desktop locally

 Before you proceed, you should install Docker Desktop depending on your OS and start it: